toyanccom/MultilingualCustomerSupportChatbot/README.md

   prints a transcript at the end.
 - ✅ Zero-dependency HTTP bridge (`python -m src.mcs_chatbot.server`) for
   drop-in integration with storefront platforms such as WordPress and Shopify.
+- ✅ Ready-to-use WordPress plugin and Shopify snippet assets under `integrations/` so you can embed the widget without writing glue code.
 - ✅ Easily extendable knowledge base stored as Python data structures.

 ## Getting Started